 Introduction

 Talking and listening to patients is an essential part of physiotherapy and an important clinical skill that can improve care delivery.
-The guidance set out here supports the expectations set out in the College’s Communication Standard by providing additional context and resources for physiotherapists to assist them with understanding the expectations and being able to translate them into practice.
+The guidance set out here supports the expectations in the College’s Communication Standard by providing additional context and resources for physiotherapists to assist them with understanding the expectations and being able to translate them into practice.

 View the Standard